 It is thus important to study these with the aim of understanding the key concepts, as opposed to simply being able to regurgitate a memorized response.

-If you have a good understanding of the core concepts inherent in the questions on this page, you should do fine.
+If you have a good understanding of the core concepts inherent in the questions on this page, you should do fine on any exam.

 What Bonferroni’s principle is